enterprise-application-integration/eai-saentis/README.md

 * Sending Emails via Talend
     * We could not send emails via the tSendMail element.
 We tried a lot of different combinations of ports, providers, email adresses and configurations of the element.
 But nothing seemed to help.
     * In the end, the solution was rather simple.
 Again the antivirus software "Avast" seemed to block all ports for Talend.
-With a deactivation this could be managed.
+With the deactivation of the softwar this could be managed.

 * Using variables to display database values in a email text.
     * Another problem we faced was the use of variables in an tSendMail element to display values of the database like orderID or tracking number.
 At first, we tried to make the DB values useable through a tJavaRow element.
 After this did not work, we tried to hardcode the variables with a tJava element.
 But this did not work either.